vmalnathnambiar/exfilms/doc/how-to-exfilms-the-complete-guide.md

 _Input type: String_\
 _Choices: "JSON", "TSV" || Default: "JSON"_

-Specify output format.
+Specify an output format.
 There are currently two available output formats for you to choose from.

 1. JSON, also known as JavaScript Object Notation is a standard, human readable text stored in the basis of object key-value pairs.